lindbrook/cholera/README.md

 ### note

 neighborhoodWalking() is computationally intensive.
-Using the development version on a single core (2.3 GHz Intel i7), plotting observed paths takes about 8 seconds while plotting expected paths takes about 35 seconds.
+Using the development version on a single core (2.3 GHz Intel i7), plotting observed paths takes about 8 seconds while expected paths takes about 35 seconds.

-With the parallel implementation (currently only available on Linux and Mac), these times fall to 5 and 15 seconds using 4 physical (8 logical) cores.
+When using the parallel implementation of the function, which is currently only available on Linux and Mac, these times fall to 5 and 15 seconds (on 4 physical or 8 logical cores).